jamshaid302/docker-practice/README.md

   - Install Docker
     - Ensure Docker is installed on your system.
 You can download it from the Docker website.

-Docker Commands
+  - Docker Commands

-Check Docker version:
+    - Check Docker version:
-docker --version
+      - docker --version

-Build Docker image:
+    - Build Docker image:
-docker build -t docker-practice .
+      - docker build -t docker-practice .

-Run Docker image in a container: docker run -d -p 7000:7000 docker-practice
+    - Run Docker image in a container:
+      - docker run -d -p 7000:7000 docker-practice

-Save Docker image as a .tar file: docker save -o docker-practice.tar docker-practice
+    - Save Docker image as a .tar file:
+      - docker save -o docker-practice.tar docker-practice

-Load Docker image from a .tar file: docker load -i docker-practice.tar
+    - Load Docker image from a .tar file:
+      - docker load -i docker-practice.tar

-Create Dockerfile in the Project
+  - Create Dockerfile in the Project
     Here is an example Dockerfile for your project:
       FROM node:20-alpine
       WORKDIR /app

       COPY package.json .
       COPY package-lock.json .

       RUN npm install

       COPY . .

       EXPOSE 7000

       CMD ["npm", "start"]

-How to Share the Docker Image with Anyone
+  - How to Share the Docker Image with Anyone

-Create an account on Docker Hub:
+    - Create an account on Docker Hub:
-Go to Docker Hub and create an account.
+      - Go to Docker Hub and create an account.

-Create a repository on Docker Hub:
+    - Create a repository on Docker Hub:
-Create a new repository on your Docker Hub account.
+      - Create a new repository on your Docker Hub account.

-Push the image to the repository:
+    - Push the image to the repository:

-Tag the image:
+      - Tag the image:
-docker tag docker-practice your-dockerhub-username/testing:latest
+        - docker tag docker-practice your-dockerhub-username/testing:latest

-Push the image:
+      - Push the image:
-docker push your-dockerhub-username/testing:latest
+        - docker push your-dockerhub-username/testing:latest

-Share the repository link:
+  - Share the repository link:
-Share the Docker Hub repository link with others.
+    - Share the Docker Hub repository link with others.

-Pull the image:
+  - Pull the image:
-Pull the image using the repository link: docker pull your-dockerhub-username/testing:latest
+    - Pull the image using the repository link:
+      - docker pull your-dockerhub-username/testing:latest

-Run the Docker image:
+  - Run the Docker image:
-Run the pulled image in a container: docker run -d -p <host-port>:<container-port> your-dockerhub-username/testing:latest
+    - Run the pulled image in a container:
+      - docker run -d -p <host-port>:<container-port> your-dockerhub-username/testing:latest

-For example, if your Express app runs on port 3000: docker run -d -p 3000:3000 your-dockerhub-username/testing:latest
+  - For example, if your Express app runs on port 3000:
+    - docker run -d -p 3000:3000 your-dockerhub-username/testing:latest

-Why Use docker-compose up
+  - Why Use docker-compose up
-The docker-compose up command is used to start and run multi-container Docker applications defined in a docker-compose.yml file.
+    - The docker-compose up command is used to start and run multi-container Docker applications defined in a docker-compose.yml file.
 Docker Compose simplifies managing and running           multiple Docker containers as a single service, making it easier to define, configure, and orchestrate complex applications.

-Example docker-compose.yml File
+  - Example docker-compose.yml File
-Here is an example of a docker-compose.yml file for an Express.js application with a MongoDB database:
+    - Here is an example of a docker-compose.yml file for an Express.js application with a MongoDB database:

       yaml
       version: '3.8'

       services:
         app:
           build:
             context: .
             dockerfile: Dockerfile
+          ports:
-ports: - "3000:3000"
+            - "3000:3000"
           environment:
             NODE_ENV: development
+            PORT: 7000
             MONGO_URI: mongodb://db:27017/docker-practice
+          depends_on:
-depends_on: - db
+            - db

         db:
           image: mongo:latest
+          ports:
-ports: - "27017:27017"
+            - "27017:27017"
-volumes: - db-data:/data/db

           volumes:
-db-data:
+            - db-data:/data/db

+      volumes:
+        data:
+          driver: local

-Commands to Run the Services
+  - Commands to Run the Services

-Start the services:
+    - Start the services:
-docker-compose up
+      - docker-compose up

-Run the containers in the background: docker-compose up -d
+    - Run the containers in the background:
+      - docker-compose up -d

-Stop the running containers:
+    - Stop the running containers:
-docker-compose down
+      - docker-compose down

-Rebuild and run your Docker containers: docker-compose up --build -d
+    - Rebuild and run your Docker containers:
+      - docker-compose up --build -d

-Check container status:
+    - Check container status:
-docker-compose ps
+      - docker-compose ps

-View logs:
+    - View logs:
-docker-compose logs app
+      - docker-compose logs app